Mathieu-Desrochers/Scheme-Experimentations/documentation/infrastructure/validation.md

 Raises an exception with one validation error symbol.

 __validation-error__
-One of the validation symbols returned by the validation procedures.
+A validation error symbol.

-    'missing
+    'customer-id-missing

 abort-validation-errors
 -----------------------
 Raises an exception with multiple validation error symbols.

 __validation-errors__
-A list of the validation symbols returned by the validation procedures.
+A list of validation error symbols.

     (list
-      'missing
+      'customer-id-missing
-      'wrong-type)
+      'age-wrong-type)

 validation-exception?
 ---------------------